rust-lang/blog.rust-lang.org/content/inside-rust/reducing-target-dir-size-on-nightly.md

 ## Future work

 By enabling this feature on the `nightly` channel by default, we want to figure out how will it work in practice, and if Cargo users run into any unexpected issues with it.
 If everything goes smoothly, we would like to stabilize the compiler side of this feature, and then make the `embed-metadata=no` behavior be used by default also on the stable toolchain.
+However, this is not set in stone; it is possible that the feature and/or the flags might change before stabilization, or that they will not be stabilized at all, if we run into significant issues.

-If you run into any issues with this new default, please [open an issue][open-an-issue] in the Cargo repository.
+Therefore, if you run into any issues with this new default, please [open an issue][open-an-issue] in the Cargo repository, so that we get to know about them.
 Thank you!

 And if you are interested in how is this feature moving forward, you can observe its progress in its [tracking issue][tracking-issue].